brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added metadata to the backend logging
     - [Internals] Adopted PSR-2
     - [Change] Restructured the configuration options.
 The sorting does now make more sense than before.
-    - [Change] Removed logging options and debug methods from the frontend editing configuration optins.
+    - [Change] Removed logging options and debug methods from the frontend editing configuration options.
     - [Change] When the destination is set to 'file' via config file, this value can not be overwritten with local cookie settings.
     - [Change] Unclunked the Smokey-Grey skin.
     - [Change] [Bugfix] Removed the whole dual-output mess.